 While rent remains the largest monthly expense for most people, rarely have those on-time payments helped renters improve their credit scores or qualify for a mortgage.
 And unlike other recurring bills (utility payments, for instance), rent generally isn’t payable by credit card — which means renters also miss out on the chance to earn rewards for this type of spending.

 But the times, they are a-changin’.

-For starters, government-sponsored enterprise Fannie Mae announced in late last year that its lending partners will begin incorporating positive rental histories into the underwriting process, while the Bilt Mastercard® lets cardholders earn points that they can redeem for travel, merchandise, rent and even a down payment on a future home.
+For starters, government-sponsored enterprise Fannie Mae announced in 2021 that its lending partners will begin incorporating positive rental histories into the underwriting process, while the Bilt Mastercard® lets cardholders earn points that they can redeem for travel, merchandise, rent and even a down payment on a future home.

 Whether you’re planning to apply for a mortgage in the near future or starting to think about becoming a homeowner, keep reading to learn more about how the Bilt Mastercard can help you achieve your long-term financial goals.

 The New York City-based startup Bilt introduced the Bilt Rewards loyalty program and Bilt Mastercard in June 2021 with a twofold goal.
 First, to give young people a way to earn rewards on their rent payments and, second, to help them on the path toward homeownership.
 And as of late March 2022, Bilt announced a new partnership with Well Fargo, which is now the official issuer for the Bilt Mastercard.